nabrus/JavaScript30/README.md

 ### [Day 23: Speech Synthesis](https://github.com/nabrus/JavaScript30/tree/master/23-speech-synthesis)
   * The `SpeechSynthesis` interface of the **Web Speech API** is the controller interface for the speech service; this can be used to retrieve information about the synthesis voices available on the device, start and pause speech, and other commands besides.
   * The `SpeechSynthesisUtterance` interface of the **Web Speech API** represents a speech request.
 It contains the content the speech service should read and information about how to read it (e.g. language, pitch and volume.)
-  * `Speech​Synthesis​.speak()` adds an *utterance* to the utterance queue; it will be spoken when any other utterances queued before it have been spoken.
+  * `SpeechSynthesis.speak()` adds an *utterance* to the utterance queue; it will be spoken when any other utterances queued before it have been spoken.
   * The `voiceschanged` event of the **Web Speech API** is fired when the list of `SpeechSynthesisVoice` objects that would be returned by the `SpeechSynthesis.getVoices()` method has changed (when the `voiceschanged` event fires.)
-  * `Speech​Synthesis​.get​Voices()` method returns a list of `SpeechSynthesisVoice` objects representing all the available voices on the current device.
+  * `SpeechSynthesis.getVoices()` method returns a list of `SpeechSynthesisVoice` objects representing all the available voices on the current device.
   * The **HTML `<option>` element** is used to define an item contained in a `<select>`, an `<optgroup>`, or a `<datalist>` element.
 As such, `<option>` can represent menu items in popups and other lists of items in an HTML document.
   * The `change` event is fired for `<input>`, `<select>`, and `<textarea>` elements when an alteration to the element's value is committed by the user.
 Unlike the `input` event, the `change` event is not necessarily fired for each alteration to an element's `value`.
-  * `Function​.prototype​.bind()` method creates a new function that, when called has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
+  * `Function.prototype.bind()` method creates a new function that, when called has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.

 ### [Day 24: Sticky Nav](https://github.com/nabrus/JavaScript30/tree/master/24-sticky-nav)
   * Biggest take-away, adjusting for the extra space left when setting the nav to `position: fixed;` for a smooth scroll without screen jerk.